 In the year 2000, Toronto mayor Mel Lastman and the founder of McDonald's Canada decided to unleash about 300 moose into the city.
 Originally, businesses purchased a fibreglass moose and it was uniquely painted by an artist.
 Now over 22 years later these moose can still be found popping up in unexpected places.
 This is a list of the moose we have managed to track down, in no particular order.
-All but one of them can be found in Ontario, Canada.
+Most of them can be found in Ontario, Canada.
 Visit them while you can as you never know when they may be off to a new home.

 1 ) World Famous Moose (1 McDonald's Place, North York)

 This moose stands outside McDonald's Canada Headquarters.
 Its plaque says it is "World Famous Moose".
 We think it should be called Ronald McMoose after the character it resembles.